DIY SCENTED GIFTS & BODY PRODUCTS

 AROMATHERAPY SKIN SERUMS & ROOM SPRAYS

 Moisturising skin serums are one of the easiest products to make as there's no heating or blending involved: they just use a carrier oil (or a blend of a couple) to suit the skin type or condition of the person you are making it for, scented with essential oils that also benefit the skin.
-For a gift version, you can create a purpose made skin serum in an upcycled bottle, or a bottle with a serum pump to make dispensing nice and easy.
+For a gift version, you can create a purpose made skin serum in an upcycled bottle, or a bottle with a serum pump or dropper to make dispensing nice and easy.
 Add your own label and you have a really thoughtful gift that will be of real benefit.

 Many carrier and essential oils are excellent for the skin, and there are options available for each skin type or condition.